aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Life Cycle.md

 ## Dialogue setup

-This phase only occurs if we are in [Dialogue mode](Dialogue%20mode.md) mode, otherwise,  a |[spd](Individual%20commands/Spd.md),0| is prepended to the input string which disables the wait times by default
+This phase only occurs if we are in [Dialogue mode](Dialogue%20mode.md), otherwise,  a |[spd](Individual%20commands/Spd.md),0| is prepended to the input string which disables the wait times by default

 This phase is where all the initialization logic needed for [Dialogue mode](Dialogue%20mode.md) are done as well as some defaults values logic.
 The nature of this phase is why only a single [Dialogue mode](Dialogue%20mode.md) call can be running at a given time with the narrow exception of the [battle](Individual%20commands/Battle.md) and [cardbattle](Individual%20commands/Cardbattle.md) commands during the yield.